708yamaguchi/sound_classification/README.md

 NOTE: You can change threshold of hitting detection by giving `hit_volume_threshold` argument to this roslaunch.

-3. Create dataset for training with chainer.
-(Train dataset is augmented, but test dataset is not augmented.)
+3. Create dataset for training with chainer (Train dataset is augmented, but test dataset is not augmented).
+At the same time, mean of dataset is calculated. (saved in `mean_of_dataset.npy`)
 ```bash
 rosrun sound_classification create_dataset.py
 ```